newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/landlord-insurance-policy.md

 ---
 ## Common Types of Business Insurance

-* **Commercial general liability insurance:** Research coverage and prices for your industry and business size
+* **Commercial general liability insurance**: Research coverage and prices for your industry and business size
-* **Landlord insurance:** Covers property damage, liability, and loss of rental income
+* **Landlord insurance**: Covers property damage, liability, and loss of rental income
-* **Short-term rental insurance:** Designed for properties rented out for days or weeks
+* **Short-term rental insurance**: Designed for properties rented out for days or weeks
-* **Flood insurance:** Covers damage to properties caused by flooding, if your property is in a flood zone
+* **Flood insurance**: Covers damage to properties caused by flooding, if your property is in a flood zone
-* **`Workers' compensation insurance|workers-comp`:** New Jersey requires this insurance if you have employees or stockholders in a corporation
+* **`Workers' compensation insurance|workers-comp`**: New Jersey requires this insurance if you have employees or stockholders in a corporation

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }